ray-project/ray/doc/source/workflows/metadata.rst

 Attaching user-defined metadata
 ----------------------------
-You can also add custom metadata to a workflow or a workflow step, this is useful when you want to attach some extra information to the workflow or workflow step.
+Custom metadata can be added to a workflow or a workflow step by user, this is useful when you want to attach some extra information to the workflow or workflow step.
 For example: